flant/nginx-http-rdns/README.md

 by allow/deny rules (similar to HttpAccessModule allow/deny directives; regular expressions are supported).
 Module works with the DNS server defined by the standard resolver directive.
+This module uses nginx core resolver cache when resolving DNS lookup, for a maximum of 30 seconds or DNS response TTL.

 ## Example